SSWConsulting/SSW.Rules.Content/rules/automation-tools/rule.md

 ## Power Automate
-Power Automate lets any random user automate away things they find painful.
+Power Automate lets power users automate away repeatable manual processes.
 They can go from zero to hero in under a day!

-Power Automate is the perfect tool for non-developers who want to spin-up a bit of automation to address repeatable tasks that frequently cause them pain.

-Power Automate is also pretty simple to deploy, you can package it up in a Power Platform solution and then deploy it to dev, test and production at the click of the button.
+DevOps with Power Automate is simple.
+You can you can package it up in a Power Platform solution and then deploy it to dev, test and production at the click of the button.
 That way you can skip building DevOps pipelines!

 However, once the logic gets complex or you need to integrate with custom systems, it's time to look at another solution.